ArkEcosystem/security-vulnerabilities/README.md

 >This repository series will serve as a public disclosure of any discovered and patched vulnerabilities within the ARK Blockchain Platform Product Landscape (Core, Desktop Wallet, Mobile Wallet, ARK Pay & Deployer).

-The lists of know and closed or still open security vulnerabiliters can be found in the tables below.
-The table consits of four fields, describing the basic information about listed security vulnerabilties and links to a more detailed description, by clicking on the link in the identifier field.
+The lists of know and closed or still open security vulnerabilites can be found in the tables below.
+The table consists of four fields, describing the basic information about listed security vulnerabilities and links to a more detailed description, by clicking on the link in the identifier field.

 ## Core Security Vulnerabilities